d12frosted/elpa-mirror/gnu/cursory-readme.txt

 ══════════

-  Cursory provides a thin wrapper around built-in variables that affect the style of the Emacs cursor.
+  Cursory provides a thin wrapper around built-in variables that affect the style of the Emacs cursor on graphical terminals.
 The intent is to allow the user to define preset configurations such as “block with slow blinking” or “bar with fast blinking” and set them on demand.

-  Users can define their preferences in the option `cursory-presets'.
-  The command `cursory-set-preset' can then be used to select one such style.
-Selection uses minibuffer completion.
+  The user option `cursory-presets' holds the presets.
+The command `cursory-set-preset' is used to select one among them.
+Selection supports minibuffer completion when there are multiple presets, else sets the single preset outright.

+  Presets consist of a list of properties that govern the cursor type in the active and inactive windows, as well as cursor blinking variables.
+  They look like this:

+  ┌────
+  │ (bar
+  │  :cursor-type (bar .
+2)
+  │  :cursor-in-non-selected-windows hollow
+  │  :blink-cursor-blinks 10
+  │  :blink-cursor-interval 0.5
+  │  :blink-cursor-delay 0.2)
+  └────

+  The car of the list is an arbitrary, user-defined symbol that identifies (and can describe) the set.
+Each of the properties corresponds to built-in variables: `cursor-type', `cursor-in-non-selected-windows', `blink-cursor-blinks', `blink-cursor-interval', `blink-cursor-delay'.
+The value each property accepts is the same as the variable it references.

+  When called from Lisp, the `cursory-set-preset' command requires a PRESET argument, such as:

+  ┌────
+  │ (cursory-set-preset 'bar)
+  └────

+  The default behaviour of `cursory-set-preset' is to change cursors globally.
+The user can, however, limit the effect to the current buffer.
+With interactive use, this is done by invoking the command with a universal prefix argument (`C-u' by default).
+When called from Lisp, the LOCAL argument must be non-nil.

-  The function `cursory-store-latest-preset' can be used to save the last selected style in the `cursory-latest-state-file'.
+  The function `cursory-store-latest-preset' is used to save the last selected style in the `cursory-latest-state-file'.
 The value can then be restored with the `cursory-restore-latest-preset' function.

 3 Installation
 ══════════════

-4 GNU ELPA package
+3.1 GNU ELPA package
-══════════════════
+────────────────────

   The package is available as `cursory'.
 Simply do: